 We all have things that we’re really really good at.
 Relish that.
 Celebrate that.
 Nurture that.
 But it’s important to remember there are things we’re not good at, too and that’s OK.
 Trying new things is great because they remind us that the world is made up of so many different skills and abilities and we can’t possess them all.
 Without a whole lot of (very unlikely) work I will never be a great skydiver.
 You can replace the word “skydiver” with lots of other words too (artist, software programmer, scientist, academic, and many, many more).
 I’m at peace with that.

-Surround Yourself with Generous People.
+Surround Yourself with Generous People

 I talk about this a lot.
-If there’s one thing we’ve focussed on at VetSuccess it’s been building the very best team for whatever’s in front of us at the time.
+If there’s one thing we’ve focused on at VetSuccess it’s been building the very best team for whatever’s in front of us at the time.
 To a person our team is highly talented, engaged and generous.

 I had a tough day at iFly.
 I literally flopped.
 But my direct reports?
 My teammates?
 My friends?
 They cheered me on and wanted me to do well.
 Not because I’m their boss but because to a person they’re generous and want each of us to be successful.